ennova/postmarkdown/readme.md

 ## Built-in Theme

 Postmarkdown comes with minimal built-in theme for your convenience.
-To turn on the theme, add the following to an initializer:
+To turn on the theme, add the following to an initializer (`config/initializers/postmarkdown.rb`):

     Postmarkdown::Config.options[:use_theme] = true